French Saloon are holding a feast on a sub-tropical beach

-In May, just when the rain kicks in Sydney-side, something delicious is happening up north.
+In May, just when the Melbourne cold begins to really settle in, something delicious is happening up north.
 After a rocky patch involving voluntary administration, a change of hands and a triumphant return in 2016, the Noosa Food and Wine Festival is back for 2017, and they're bringing chefs from all over the country along for the ride.
 It's now managed by Melbourne outfit Under One Roof, and you'll recognise some of their clients, like Stokehouse and Pho Nom on the line-up.

 If supper on the sand is your vibe (you have a pulse, don't you?) make a beeline for the festival's Beach Tipis hub.
 The tents will host everything from early morning yoga to closing cocktail parties with plenty of brunch and long lunch events in between.